IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Authorization Servers SHOULD minimize the list of identifiers in the audience claim to a minimum to avoid token misuse by unintended parties.

-The Authorization Client is RECOMMENDED to provide a resource value to limit usability of the requested token to the intended resource server.
+The Authorization Client is RECOMMENDED to provide a resource value to limit usability of the requested token to the intended Resource Server.
 If provided, the Authorization Server SHOULD evaluate any resource values provided as part of the token request procedure.
 The Authorization Server SHOULD execute policies to detect wether the client has access to the indicated resource.
-If the Authorization Client presented a resource value in the token request, the Authorization Servers MUST limit the list of resource server identifiers in the audience claim to only those that are essential to interact with the specified resource (typically only the resource server itself).
+If the Authorization Client presented a resource value in the token request, the Authorization Servers MUST limit the list of Resource Server identifiers in the audience claim to only those that are essential to interact with the specified resource (typically only the Resource Server itself).

 If the request is valid, all access policy criteria are met the Authorization Server SHALL respond with the access token response as outlined in section [3.71.4.2 Get Authorization Token Response](#37142-get-authorization-token-response).